stephentt-me/monte-carlo-python-experiment/README.md

 # Monte Carlo and Python benchmark

-This repo is an experiment for benchmark about GIL, multiprocess vs thread, CPython vs PyPy.
+This repo is an experiment about GIL, multiprocess vs thread, CPython vs PyPy.

 ## Method

 By trying to calculate Pi number by using Monte Carlo method.
 Implemented with:
 * Multiprocessing
 * Threading
-* 'Normal'
+* "Normal"

 And compare the result (time executed).